-I am a journalist.
-I talk to people and write for the Sarasota Herald-Tribune in Florida.
-Most days I cover legal affairs and public safety, which means an average day might include a man turning down a plea deal for cultivating marijuana to treat his wife’s debilitating illness, a small plane crash or a meth lab exploding in a pricey beach front condominium.
+I was recently a reporter for the Sarasota Herald-Tribune in Florida.
+Most days I covered legal affairs and public safety, which meant an average day might include a man turning down a plea deal for cultivating marijuana to treat his wife’s debilitating illness, a small plane crash or a meth lab exploding in a pricey beach front condominium.
 I broke the stories about detectives re-investigating the unsolved Walker family murders, the “In Cold Blood” murderers’ alibis that didn’t add up and later authorities exhuming the bodies of those two famous murderers.

-I was a previously reporter for The Associated Press in 2012, writing about the Illinois statehouse from Springfield during the legislative session.
+I was previously a reporter for The Associated Press in 2012, writing about the Illinois statehouse from Springfield during the legislative session.
+I helped cover the NATO summit with a team of AP journalists.

 I have a master’s degree in public affairs reporting from University of Illinois Springfield, where I focused on learning how to comprehensively report on politics, legislation and corruption.
 I graduated with my bachelor’s in journalism and a political science minor from Roosevelt University in Chicago.